Obscenity Laws

 *Sections 1462 and 1465 cited above also prohibit distribution of obscenity on the Internet.

-The United States Federal government has prosecuted major producers and distributors of obscene pornography.
-However, rather than aggressively enforcing federal obscenity laws against large distributors of obscene pornography.
-Prior to seven years ago, the Department of Justice has targeted primarily small operations that distributed the most extreme hardcore pornography (for example the case of Ira Isaacs or “Max Hardcore” case) and prosecuted very few even though the federal and state laws are robust.
+The United States Federal government has prosecuted major producers and distributors of obscene pornography in the past.
+However, today, rather than aggressively enforcing federal obscenity laws against large distributors of obscene pornography, the Department of Justice has targeted primarily small operations that distributed the most extreme hardcore pornography (for example the case of Ira Isaacs or “Max Hardcore” case) and prosecuted very few even though the federal and state laws are robust.
 Thus, illegal, obscene pornography is flooding our nation and the harm is great.
 Much can be done to turn this tide.
 Join Us to be involved!

 State Obscenity Laws

-Each United States Attorney General can also prosecute pornography distribution occurring with, in, and out of their states.
+Each United States Attorney General can also prosecute pornography distribution occurring within, or coming from without, of their states.
+Here are just some examples in force today.

 Supporting